Skip to content

 Most pond problems arise when builders – professional or DIY – leave out one of these crucial elements.
 The best way to avoid these mistakes is to educate yourself before you dig (or hire someone to dig for you.)

 At Splash, we’ve been designing and installing low-maintenance, eco-friendly ponds for 30 years.
-Let us help you find the perfect DIY pond kit to get your project started on the right foot, or visit us at 1298 Toronita St. in York, PA to learn about our professional design and installation services.
+Let us help you find the perfect DIY pond kit to get your project started on the right foot, or visit us in York, PA to learn about our professional design and installation services.

 Learn More about DIY Pond Kits